Ashwin117/TicTacToe/README.md

 	> npm start
 ```

+You can run `> npm test` as this repo has tested a lib test file for 100% code coverage

 This repo allows two players to play TicTacToe.
 Any additional entries into the localhost of this game will act as a spectator.